Jcrash29/jcrash29.github.com/travels/_posts/2015-10-29-honeymoon.md

 The flight started out rather boring until the end when a flight attendant asked us if we would switch with a woman in the back who  was having a panic attack.
 Since Marissa and I both know a thing or two about panic attacks we immediately said yes and moved our bags.
 5 minutes later the flight attendant showed up with a bag full of whisky.
 I guess our next flight will be a drunk flight.

+## Aloha

+The flight to Hawaii felt much longer than it should have.
+I don't know how I'm going to survive tomorrow's 9-10 hour flight.

+Luckily we discovered that Alaskan airlines has universal 110v chargers at every seat, so our electronics are still at full battery.

+This flight was made interesting for a couple of reasons:

+1) The three whisky 7's we got to drink.

+2) The complimentary Mai-Tai's.

+3) The flight attendant asked over the intercom if there was a doctor on board.
+I thought that stuff only happened in movies!

+I am very ready to get off this plane and fall asleep!

 ## Quotes

 * Marissa: "I wonder if New Zealand has a microchiping program for hobbits in case you get lost"
+* Matisse: "Spoiler alert.
+Marisa goes to New Zealand comes back with wrong hobbit."